XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

         r.ripple.com 51235
         zaphod.alloy.ee 51235

     **Caution:** This configuration connects your validator to the network using default public hubs.
 Because these are the _default_ public hubs, they may sometimes be too busy to provide your validator with a connection to the network.
-To help avoid this issue, connect to more public hubs and, even better, connect to ones that aren't the default public hubs.
+To help avoid this issue, connect to more public hubs and, even better, connect to non-default public hubs.

     You can include the IP addresses of other `rippled` servers here, but _**only**_ if you can expect them to: